ST JOSEPH'S SCHOOL

 Food at School: Please provide your tamariki with a healthy brain food snack to eat during class time.
 Most classes allow fruit, vegetables or sandwiches to be eaten for brain food.
-Morning tea is at 11-11.30am and lunch is at 12.45pm.
-Tamariki can order their lunches from the office on Wednesday which is ordered from a local cafe, KR's.
+Morning tea is at 11-11.30am and lunch is at 12.45-1.30pm.
+Tamariki can order Subway lunches directly from Subway on Wednesday's, which is delivered to the office.
 These orders must be in at the office before 9am.

 Lost Property: A box of lost property is kept in the administration block.
 Please remember to name all of your uniform and it will be directly returned to your tamariki.